-Our reviewers are all physicians who have served on admissions committees and conducted actual medical school interviews.
+Our reviewers are all physicians who have served on admissions committees and have conducted actual medical school interviews.

-Hours of mentoring by our physician advisors
+hours of mentoring by our Physician Advisors

 Featured Advisor Profiles

 Dr. Mehta is the founder of MedSchoolCoach and has guided thousands of successful medical school applicants.
 He is also a practicing physician in Boston where he specializes in vascular and interventional radiology.View profile

 Dr. Yoediono was a Duke University pre-major advisor, and has had admissions experience with Duke University School of Medicine, the University of Rochester School of Medicine and the Harvard Longwood Psychiatry Residency Program.View profile

 Dr. Katzen was an admissions committee member at George Washington University School of Medicine, as well as the president of Oncology-Hematology Associates in Maryland.View profile

 We only hire Physician Advisors with admissions committee experience.
 The people conducting your actual interviews will be physicians, so those helping you prepare should be as well.